Haruki Murakami: Writing style

 Most of Haruki Murakami's works use first-person narrative in the tradition of the Japanese I-novel.
 He states that because family plays a significant role in traditional Japanese literature, any main character who is independent becomes a man who values freedom and solitude over intimacy.
-Also notable is Murakami's unique humor, as seen in his 2000 short story collection, After the Quake.
-In the story "Superfrog Saves Tokyo", the protagonist is confronted with a 6-foot tall frog that talks about the destruction of Tokyo over a cup of tea.
+Also notable is Murakami's unique humor, as seen in his 2000 short story collection After the Quake.
+In the story "Superfrog Saves Tokyo", the protagonist is confronted with a six-foot-tall frog that talks about the destruction of Tokyo over a cup of tea.
 In spite of the story's sober tone, Murakami feels the reader should be entertained once the seriousness of a subject has been broached.
 Another notable feature of Murakami's stories are the comments that come from the main characters as to how strange the story presents itself.
 Murakami explains that his characters experience what he experiences as he writes, which could be compared to a movie set where the walls and props are all fake.
 He has further compared the process of writing to movies: "That is one of the joys of writing fiction—I'm making my own film made just for myself."

+Murakami's writing is often described as magical realism with surreal elements.
+His novels are described as being acted experiences rather than linear stories, with characters doing things without reasoning or explanation.
+Murakami himself however does not consider his writing to be surrealistic or magical realism: "I simply write the stories that I want to write, and in a style that suits me.
+When I write fiction, the story sort of moves on ahead naturally, like flowing water following the lay of the land.
+All I'm doing is putting this flow into words, as faithfully as I can."